-Module Name BSV Module Declaration mkFIFOLevel module mkFIFOLevel (
+Module Name BSV Module Declaration mkFIFOLevel module mkFIF0Level (

-Module Name BSV Module Declaration mkGFIFOLevel module mkGFIF0Level#(Bool ugenq, Bool ugdeq, Bool ugcount)
+Module Name BSV Module Declaration

+mkGFIFOLevel module mkGFIF0Level#(Bool ugenq, Bool ugdeq, Bool ugcount)

+Comment: width_element may be 0

 The module mkFIFOCount provides the interface FIFOCountIfc.
 There is also available a guarded (G) version of FIFOCount which takes three Boolean parameters; ugenq, ugdeq, and ugcount.
 Setting any of the parameters to TRUE indicates the method (enq for ugenq, deq for ugdeq, and count for ugcount) is unguarded.
 If all three are FALSE the behavior is the same as a regular FIFOCount.